 The Zebrafish Centre for Advanced Drug Discovery (ZCADD), a unit of St. Michael’s hospital, is one of the most advanced facilities in the world for high throughput drug screening.
 We have a multi-year research and discovery collaboration with St. Michael’s Hospital, which is affiliated with the University of Toronto, focused on the discovery of new therapeutic approaches to treat various acute neurological conditions.
 The ZCADD allows for rapid screening of libraries of compounds for therapeutics activity, and could identify lead candidates for our early stage pipeline.

 EDGE believes that participating in clinical studies is the best way for patients to access medicines prior to approval.
-In some circumstances when a clinical study is not possible, the Food and Drug Administration (“FDA”) has provided a method for patients with serious diseases or conditions to seek special access to investigational medicines.
+In some circumstances when a clinical study is not possible, in the United States, the Food and Drug Administration (“FDA”) has provided a method for patients with serious diseases or conditions to seek special access to investigational medicines.
 This access to investigational medicines is often referred to as expanded access or compassionate use.
 Because of the type of diseases and medications EDGE studies and the need to focus development efforts on clinical studies that could support regulatory approval, and/or because an FDA approved therapy already exists, EDGE generally will not provide access to its investigational medicines via expanded access or compassionate use.
-However, EDGE is willing to evaluate requests for such access in the United States from qualified physicians, based on the following factors:
+However, EDGE is willing to evaluate requests for such access from qualified physicians in the United States and other regions as appropriate, based on the following factors:

 - Whether the disease or condition is serious or life-threatening.